rsvancara/vi/README.md

 - Image View -> http://visualintrigue.com/photo/where-did-the-first-stack-go

 ## License
 All code is released under the GPLv2 license.
 Yes that is right, you are welcome to use this code for your projects.

+# Future work
+1. Look at using VIPS for image processing.
+2. Look at openseadragon for implementing deep zoom.
+3. Updating image processing architecture to be asynchronous and more scalable.
+4. Automation of deployment using CI pipeline